All comparisonsTask Managers

 Monday.com

-Trello fails first because custom task fields and structured board data are constrained.
+Trello fails first because it breaks when custom task fields and structured board data are constrained.

 Verdict